Penta Hotels: Modern Pentahotels chain

 Pentahotel Shanghai was opened in October 2008 by New World China Land's New World Hotel Management Limited.
 In 2011, The Courtyard by Marriott Beijing was converted into pentahotel Beijing.

 The Reading, Berkshire hotel was Pentahotels' first UK location and opened in 2009.
 In 2013, Pentahotels opened its first location in Hong Kong, and its second one in 2016.

 Chow Tai Fook group, via a subsidiary CTF Development, acquired 5 hotels in Belgium in April 2013.
 The hotels would be managed by Pentahotels after renovation.
 2015 as a Penta hotel opened in Brussels.
 Chow Tai Fook is the ultimate parent company of Rosewood Hotel Group, which privatized the hotel group in 2015.

 In December 2013 Rosewood Hotel Group acquired Pentahotels' European operation, which incorporated in Germany as Penta Hotels Germany GmbH and Penta Hotel Holdings Limited in the BVI for €13.5 million, from Chow Tai Fook.
 However, Chow Tai Fook privatized the whole hotel group in 2015.

 In 2016, Pentahotels launched the PentaPlayer Pad, a room type designed for gamers with a PlayStation 4, a pinball, and a gamer-themed design.
 The brand also launched its first location in France in Roissy-en-France.
 Pentahotels launched its repositioning in 2017 amidst stated plans for global expansion.
 Pentahotels announced its first Thai hotel with an opening planned for 2020.
 In May 2020, Rogier Braakman was named president of Pentahotels.
 The Moscow location opened in February 2019.

-As of 2020, Pentahotels is operated by Penta Hotels Worldwide GmbH, a subsidiary of 360 Operator GmbH.
+As of 2020, Pentahotels was operated by Penta Hotels Worldwide GmbH, a subsidiary of 360 Operator GmbH.
 The ultimate owner was Centrifuge Holding GmbH.

+In May 2026, 11 of the chain's 15 hotels were sold by German real estate company Aroundtown SA to American real estate investment firm Ironstone Group and London-based Ogilvy Management for €275 million.
+They will be operated by Luxembourg-based operator Bralower & Loewe Hospitality Partners under long-term franchise agreements.
+They will rebrand under the management of IHG Hotels & Resorts in early 2027.
+This will leave Pentahotels with only 4 properties.